 Itsu for lunch.
 Yeah nice.
 Nothing seems to taste of anything though.
 I isolate a pea and focus all my attention on it.
 Nothing, no flavour at all.
 Pealess.
 I wonder how many people in the UK have no idea what a pea should taste like?
 I’m going to have a stab at 35 million.

-Skinny white girl with blonde hair sitting opposite me, about 17, dressed very carefully in a white lacy top, tight shorts, turquoise beads, etc. Long face, small features, beady-eyes, cutting nasal voice, ‘I was like I don’t need this, I didn’t want to go on this stupid holiday, it was your idea, and now you’re putting all this shit on me, seriously they take out their problems on me, so I just stayed in my room, but that made them more annoyed… (few minutes later)… I’ve only been obsessed with him for three years!
-Oh my God, and she just asks me if I know him!… (few minutes later)… no it dries my hair out.
+Skinny white girl with blonde hair sitting opposite me, about 17, dressed very carefully in a white lacy top, tight shorts, turquoise beads, etc. Long face, small features, beady-eyes, cutting nasal voice, ‘I was like I don’t need this, I didn’t want to go on this stupid holiday, it was your idea, and now you’re putting all this shit on me, seriously they take out their problems on me, so I just stayed in my room, but that made them more annoyed… (few minutes later)… Oh my God, what’s he doing here?
+And he just looked straight through me!… (few minutes later)… no it dries my hair out.
 Why, what do you use?’
 As usual I enjoy the pain of everyone around her and we share up-glances of solidarity.

 Into a boutique coffee shop.
 The fella serving me, a beefy, bearded hipster chap (one of two I’ve seen here), asks me how my day’s going.
 Good thanks.
 Bit of an awkward pause.
 The music of the place enters my consciousness — a colourless beat-heavy ‘mellow-jazz’ thing and I say ‘I imagine this band said to themselves, “we really want our next album to sound good in a coffee shop.”’
 The extremely unenthusiastic ‘yeah’ from the barista tells me that it’s his playlist.
 I pay and we part in silence.